 Upon admission, our psychiatrists, psychologists, nurses and social workers use a team approach for crisis stabilization.
 Patients are cared for in an accessible, controlled, and peaceful environment.
 The team works with each patient to create an individualized treatment program that may include:

 - Family consultation

 Another facet of inpatient care is consult liaison psychiatry.
-These professionals provide psychological and psychiatric care to patients with medical or surgical conditions.
-Consult liaison psychiatrists and psychologists treat patients with medication management, bedside psychotherapy, and behavioral medicine interventions.
-They also educate hospital staff about the mental health issues that affect patients under their care.
+These professionals provide psychological and psychiatric care to patients being treated for medical or surgical conditions such as stroke, heart attack, burn injury, head injury or obstetric/delivery difficulties.
+Consult liaison psychiatrists and psychologists are often called upon by the hospital team to address psychological and psychiatric issues that may impact successful recovery.
+Medication management, bedside psychotherapy, and behavioral medicine interventions are frequently utilized by the C/L team to enhance physical and emotional wellbeing of the patients.
+They also educate hospital staff about the mental health issues that affect patients under their medical care.